-Growing mountains of waste of electrical and electronic equipment have forced the EU to consider ways to reduce, recover and recycle packaging and appliances.
-Also, the use of hazardous substances has led to environmental damages; therefore certain substances such as lead or mercury have been banned.
+Growing mountains of electrical and electronic equipment waste have forced the EU to consider ways to reduce, recover and recycle packaging and appliances.
+Also, the use of hazardous substances has led to environmental damages; therefore, certain substances such as lead or mercury have been banned.
 Those issues have been tackled by the Waste of Electrical and Electronic Equipment legislation (WEEE) and the Restriction of Hazardous Substances in Electrical and Electronic Equipment legislation (RoHS).

-Medical devices will fall within the scope of the RoHS directive as of 22 July 2014; for IVD the date is 22 July 2016.
-Others laws such as the Waste Electrical and Electronic Equipment (WEEE) directive require OEM manufacturers to dispose of products they manufacture in an environmentally responsible way once the equipment reaches end of life.
+Medical devices entered into the scope of the RoHS directive as of 22 July 2014; for IVD the date was 22 July 2016.
+Other laws such as the Waste Electrical and Electronic Equipment (WEEE) directive require OEM manufacturers to dispose of products they manufacture in an environmentally responsible way once the equipment reaches end of life.
 Medical devices are covered by this directive but with a specific exemption today for “implanted and infected medical devices,” http://go.usa.gov/DfQP.

 Medical devices containing or consisting of chemical substances and mixtures are subject to specific requirements under the Registration, Evaluation, Authorization and Restrictions of Chemicals (REACH) Regulation and the Classification, Labeling and Packaging of substances and mixtures (CLP) Regulation.
 REACH entered into force on June 1, 2007.
 It changes the former legislative framework for chemicals to ensure a high level of protection of human health and the environment.
 REACH makes industry responsible for assessing and managing the risks posed by chemicals and providing appropriate safety information to their users.
 Under REACH, the EU can also take measures to ban the use of highly dangerous substances.
 CLP aligns previous EU legislation on classification, labeling and packaging of chemicals to the UN GHS (Globally Harmonized System of Classification and Labeling of Chemicals).

-The impacts of Brexit on pharmaceutical market authorizations are not yet clear, including to which member state the European Medicines Agency will relocate and if medicines which have been granted marketing authorization in the U.K. may continue be sold in the rest of the EU.
+The impacts of Brexit on pharmaceutical market authorizations are not yet clear.
+The European Medicines Agency will relocate to Amsterdam (Netherland).
+It is still unclear if medicines which have been granted marketing authorization in the U.K. may continue be sold in the rest of the EU.
 In the interim, the EU continues its efforts to move towards mutual recognition (MR) of pharmaceutical inspection processes, with the U.S. and other countries.
-The U.S. MR agreement with the EU was signed in January 2017 and will be rolled out incrementally across the EU member states, with the first tranche of MR’s anticipated by November 2017 with Sweden, Greece, Germany, Croatia, United Kingdom, Czech Republic, Hungary, Italy, Austria, Lithuania, Romania, Malta, Spain and Estonia.
+The U.S. MR agreement with the EU was signed in January 2017 and will be rolled out incrementally across the EU member states.
 Other member states will be added in future years, following U.S. FDA inspections, with all potentially completed by the end of 2019.
-The EU will also be introducing new reporting requirements for 1) pharmaceutical clinical trials, with the first testing of its online portal in the summer of 2017 and 2) medicines authentication system, which will become operational in 2019.
+The EU will also be introducing new reporting requirements for 1) pharmaceutical clinical trials and 2) medicines authentication system, which will become operational in 2019.

 The EU continues to move towards standardization and interoperability of eHealth solutions to promote interoperability of electronic health data across the member states.
-A network of national contact points for eHealth for the exchange of patient summaries and e-prescriptions will start in 2017, with a view to expansion over the next four years, including recommendations for patient access.
-The EU is also completing a study on the regulatory aspects of cross-border telemedicine in 2017, with forthcoming recommendations and actions then expected in future years.
+A network of national contact points for eHealth for the exchange of patient summaries and e-prescriptions started in 2017, with a view to expansion over the next three years, including recommendations for patient access.

 Notice to Visitors!